aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/advanced-drawing-graphics/aspose-imaging-java-otsu-thresholding-guide/_index.md

 ---
-title: "How to Binarize Image in Java with Aspose.Imaging: Otsu Thresholding Guide"
+title: "Guide to Binarizing Images with Otsu Thresholding in Java"
 description: "Learn how to binarize image using Aspose.Imaging for Java.
 Step‑by‑step java image processing, binary image conversion, and save processed image techniques."
 date: "2026-02-19"
 weight: 1